sizzles/json-bhm/README.md

 ### Properties
 A key value pair storage, like the properties object on the outer entity.
 Can be used as part of a 'summary' of an entity, so that detail can be retrieved without getting a full subentity.
 This would be useful if you have a large list of entities and don't want to make individual calls to get a piece of information from each.

+# Operations
+These represent actions that can be performed on the current entity.
+For example, delete, patch or put.
+There can be some variation in implementation; regarding whether operations unavailable for certain users (eg. read only accounts) are able to see or invoke these actions.
+Or if they are able to invoke them, then the response that should be received from the server eg. 403.